Multilingual Aesthetics in Latin America|

 |Additional Requirements and/or Comments: |

 This course is intended for students who have completed SPAN 221 with a B- or better.
 Students who have not done so should consult with the professor before preregistering.
 Readings, written assignments, and class discussions will be in Spanish.
 Only COL students may take this course CR/U. Reading and writing are the best ways for adult learners to improve their spoken Spanish.
 You will therefore improve all of your language skills in this course.
-Although all classes will be held online via Zoom, Moodle, and Perusall, I will hold some of my office hours in-person in an outdoor space.

 |Drop/Add Enrollment Requests|